 Another way to help Botox or dermal fillers last longer is to exercise the facial muscles.
 Facial exercises enhance the removal of toxins and drainage of fluids from the face, which can help slow down the aging process.

 Additionally, facial exercises have been shown to speed up the onset of the effects of Botox treatment.
 In a study involving 25 female adults, 68% reported experiencing faster Botox onset when they did facial muscle exercises after injection.

 Facial exercises are best done near the area of injection.
 For example, patients who had Botox injected in the forehead may try raising their forehead afterward.
 Those who had crow’s feet treatment may try smiling or squinting.

 #11 Exercise is Okay After 24 Hours

-Many of our patients go to the gym often and worry that their Botox and dermal filler injections will not last as long as prescribed.
+Many of our patients go to the gym frequently and worry that their Botox and dermal filler injections will not last as long as prescribed.
 This is not exactly true.

-Exercising regularly will not cause your Botox or Restylane to wear off faster, but intense workouts immediately after receiving treatment can reduce your results.
+Exercising regularly will not cause Botox or Restylane to wear off faster, but intense workouts immediately after receiving treatment can reduce the results.
 As explained earlier, exercise increases facial blood flow, which can accelerate Botox or dermal filler clearance in the injection site.
-However, you only have to avoid it in the first several hours after the procedure when the drug needs to reach its target.
+However, patients only have to avoid it in the first several hours after the procedure when maximum drug amounts need to seep into the nerve endings.

-You do not have to stop your workout routine completely to enjoy the age-reversing effects of Botox.
+We tell our patients that they do not have to stop their workout routines completely to enjoy the age-reversing effects of Botox.
 In fact, we recommend regular physical activity as part of overall health maintenance, which helps people stay young-looking.
-However, you may have to give yourself a day off to ensure your injections don’t go to another part of your face.
+However, taking a day off after Botox injection ensures it doesn’t spread to other parts of the face, head or neck.

 #12 Smoking and Vaping Gradually Undo the Effects of Botox Cosmetic Treatment